-Proposals of shareholders intended to be presented at the 2004 annual meeting of shareholders must be received by the Company, marked to the attention of the Secretary, no earlier than February 12, 2004 and no later than March 15, 2004.
-Proposals must comply with the requirements as to form and substance established by the SEC for proposals in order to be included in a proxy statement; provided, however, if no annual meeting is held in the prior year or the date of the annual meeting is changed by more than 30 days from the date contemplated at this time, notice by a shareholder must be so received not later than the close of business on the 10th day following the day on which a notice of the date of the meeting is mailed or a public announcement thereof is made.
+Proposals of shareholders intended to be presented at the 2004 annual meeting of shareholders must be received by the Company, marked to the attention of the Secretary, no earlier than February 12, 2004 and no later than March 13, 2004.
+Proposals must comply with the requirements as to form and substance established by the Securities and Exchange Commission for proposals in order to be included in the Proxy Statement; provided, however, if no annual meeting is held in the prior year or the date of the annual meeting is changed by more than 30 days from the date contemplated at this time, notice by a shareholder must be so received not later than the close of business on the 10th day following the day on which a notice of the date of the meeting is mailed or a public announcement thereof is made.